-In today's blog we will not discuss the red or blue political map of the US.
+In today's blog, we will not discuss the US's red or blue political map.
 Instead, we will review the interrelationship of 3 teams that make sure your infrastructure can withstand simulated attacks on enterprise networks.

 Red Team - Attackers